Most Successful Halloween Advertisements

 With that said, here are 10 of the best Halloween commercials of all time.

 1. Snickers’ “Halloween Grocery Store Lady”

 This commercial debuted in 2010, and admittedly, it was a little creepy!
-The premise revolved around a female shopper who was accosted by a bizarre looking 10-foot-tall costumed woman as she made her way down the supermarket candy aisle.
+The premise revolved around a female shopper who was accosted by a bizarre-looking 10-foot-tall costumed woman as she made her way down the supermarket candy aisle.
 There were two kids in the costume (one on top of the other), and their goal was to try to convince the woman, Mrs. Jensen, who lives in their neighborhood, that all trick-or-treaters love Snickers.

-As she neared the shelves, the kid on the top pushed bags and bags of Snickers in Mrs. Jensen’s shopping cart.
+As she neared the shelves, the kid on the top pushed bags and bags of Snickers into Mrs. Jensen’s shopping cart.
 However, before long she got freaked out and headed back up the aisle.
 This video actually went viral on YouTube and was featured on BuzzFeed and Huffington Post, among other websites.

 2. Reese’s Peanut Butter Cups’ “Frankenstein’s Lab”

 In recent years, Reese’s has featured its “Nothing Screams Halloween Like Chocolate and Peanut Butter” commercial with a cackling peanut butter cup, but back in 1986, they created a spooky commercial showing the genesis of the peanut butter cup.